AdobeDocs/campaign-classic-learn.en/help/control-panel-tutorials/trouble-shooting.md

 ## Login and Homepage

-### Symptom: Unable to login to Experience Cloud
+### Symptom: Unable to log in to Experience Cloud

 **What to do:**
-The user needs to locate their IMS Org ID (xxx).
-The Administrator needs to add the user to the Product Profile “Campaign-xxx-Admins”  for each instance that they would like to manage.
-If the user is an admin of all instances they still might need to add themselves as users.
+The user must locate their IMS Org ID (xxx).
+The Administrator must add the user to the Product Profile “Campaign-xxx-Admins”  for each instance that they would like to manage.
+If the user is an admin of all instances, they must add themselves as users.

 ### Symptom: Links in the Experience Cloud Home to access [!UICONTROL Control Panel] do not appear for a user

 **Cause:**
-Users won’t see the links until they are added as users to Product Profile _Campaign-xxx-Administrators/Admin_.
+Users do not see the links until they are added as users to Product Profile _Campaign-xxx-Administrators/Admin_.

 **What to do:**
-The Administrator needs to add the user to the Product Profile _Campaign-xxx-Admins_  for each instance that they would like to manage.
-If the user is an admin of all instances they still might need to add themselves as “users.
+The Administrator must add the user to the Product Profile _Campaign-xxx-Admins_  for each instance that they would like to manage.
+If the user is an admin of all instances, they must add themselves as users.

 ### Symptom: An Instance is not listed in the [!UICONTROL Control Panel]

 **Cause:**
-Most likely user needs to be added as a “user” Product Profile _Campaign-xxx-Administrators/Admin_ for the instance that is missing
+Most likely user must be added as a *user* Product Profile _Campaign-xxx-Administrators/Admin_ for the instance that is missing

 **What to do:**
-The Administrator needs to add the user to the Product Profile _Campaign-xxx-Admins_  for each instance that they would like to manage.
-If the user is an admin of all instances they still might need to add themselves as “users”.
+The Administrator must add the user to the Product Profile _Campaign-xxx-Admins_  for each instance that they would like to manage.
+If the user is an admin of all instances, they must add themselves as “users”.

 ### Helpful videos